 Royal Life Saving Society - Australia encourages all schools to get involved in teaching water safety and become a WaterSmart school.

 Building swimming and water safety awareness skills and educating youth about the dangers associated with aquatic locations is the best way to help reduce drowning incidents

 SHFPACT has developed a range of workshops and education sessions for students in ACT schools, ranging from Primary School through to College.

 Swim and Survive is suitable for school aged children from 4 years and up.

 The Royal Life Saving Award Scheme has several strands, each with a sequential flow.

 Bronze e-Lifesaving is an interactive e-learning program that can be easily implemented in the classroom and has strong links to learning outcomes in the new Australian Curriculum.

 For students who are interested in cutting down or quitting smoking.

 Is your classroom turning the page on cancer?
 Developed by Cancer Council NSW this interactive website page (just 1) is a great tool to open up classroom conversation about the 5 big cancers that effect Australians and how we can reduce our risk.

 Take the guess work out of daily sun protection times in Canberra.
-Upload and display Cancer Council's free SunSmart Widget to your school's homepage.
+Upload and display Cancer Council's free SunSmart Widget to your school's or early childhood service's homepage.